At UPMC, organ donors lauded as Donate Life Month kicks off

 Jeremy St. Pierre's family recently experienced that scenario.

-In March 2016, his 16-year-old daughter, Isobel, died after an accident in the family's Altoona home.
+In March 2016, his 16-year-old daughter, Isobel, died after an accident in the family's Latrobe home.
 His daughter was brain dead with no hope for recovery.
 A nurse asked whether he and his family had considered organ donation.

 They had not.